markrall/blog-folio/README.md

 ## Roadmap

+[ ] Fig SVG icons not displaying in OS X Safari or on all browsers under iOS

 [ ] Add support for auto dark/light mode using `prefers-color-scheme` and UI toggle

-[ ] Refactor styled-components to CSS Modules
+[ ] Refactor styled-components to CSS Modules.
+Consider removing typography.js

 [ ] Refactor file structure to bundle components